 But do not let immorality or any impurity or greed even be named among you, as is proper among saints; and there must be no filthiness and silly talk, or coarse jesting, which are not fitting, but rather giving of thanks.
 For this you know with certainty, that no immoral or impure person or covetous man, who is an idolater, has an inheritance in the kingdom of Christ and God.
 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience (Eph.
 5:3-6).

-Paul did not believe that faith and obedience could be separated, but wrote of “the obedience of faith” on two occasions (see Rom.
+Paul did not believe that faith and obedience could be separated, but wrote of “the obedience of faith” on two occasions (Rom.
 1:5; 16:26).
-Saving faith is manifested by unselfish love (see Gal.
+He believed that saving faith is manifested by unselfish love (Gal.
 5:6).
-The gospel is not only something to believe, but also something to obey (see 2 Thes.
+He maintained that the gospel is not only something to believe, but also something to obey (2 Thes.
 1:7-9).
-False Christians “profess to know God, but by their deeds they deny Him” (Tit.
+He declared that false Christians “profess to know God, but by their deeds they deny Him” (Tit.
 1:16).
 This was all Paul’s doctrine.

 Paul warned Christian believers,